philipdlevy/Phase-4-PIllowReview-project/README.md

 This is my frontend and backend for my pillow review application.
-The objective of this project is to showcase the work I did in Flatiron School.
+The objective of this project is to showcase the work I did in Flatiron School for my fourth project.
 In this project, once you have created an account, you can create a pillow item that you and others can leave reviews on.
 You can see all of the items anyone has created or see the items only you have left reviews on.

 # Requirements
 * node version v16.13.1